-Asian shares inch up, Spain debt downgrade caps
+Asian Shares inch up, Spain debt downgrade caps

 BEARISH STORY IN EUROPE

-Europe saw a different story, with shares closing little changed on Thursday, as worse-than-expected results by Germany's biggest lender, Deutsche Bank (DBKGn.DE), followed data showing the euro zone's economic sentiment fell more than expected in April.
+Europe was a different story, with European shares closing little changed on Thursday, pausing after a two-session rally.

+Worse-than-expected results by Germany's biggest lender, Deutsche Bank (DBKGn.DE), weighed on euro zone banks, which were also hit by data showing the zone's economic sentiment fell more than expected in April.

-Underscoring an urgent task to restore investor confidence in the region's fragile banks, the European Central Bank called on authorities on Thursday to set up a body to manage bank rescues in the euro zone, coming as European governments were starting to see the idea of a rescue fund covering all euro zone banks as possibly the only way to stamp out market jitters.
-(Editing by Richard Pullin)
+Underscoring an urgent task to restore investor confidence in the euro zone's fragile banks, the European Central Bank called on authorities on Thursday to set up a body to manage bank rescues in the euro zone.
+It came just as European policymakers were starting to see the idea of a rescue fund that would cover all banks in the currency bloc as possibly the only way to stamp out market jitters.

+At the same time, a potential crisis was averted when Dutch politicians reached a deal on a 2013 budget on Thursday ahead of a European Union deadline set for next Monday.
+Its government earlier in the week resigned in a standoff over budget-cutting plans, rattling financial markets by creating a political vacuum in one of the euro zone's few remaining AAA-rated countries.